Graham Library

 • Pastoral: Anglican worship and liturgy, homiletics, youth ministry, Anglican theological foundations of education, Lambeth Conferences.
 The Library has a large collection of parish histories from locations across Canada.

-The Graham Library subscribes to over 200 print periodicals in the theological disciplines for scholarly and professional research and for casual reading.
-These are supplemented by an extensive list of online journals, many of them full-text.
+Additionally, the Graham Library has extensive subscriptions to online and print periodicals in theological disciplines for scholarly and professional research and for casual reading.

 Electronic Resources